uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 ### Combining transformations

-Several transforms being applied to the same image can be made more efficient by creating one matrix that has the effect of all the transforms combined.The combination is done by "multiplying" all the matrices.
+Several transforms being applied to the same image (for example, rotate, move and scale the wheel of a car) can be made more efficient by creating one matrix that has the effect of all the transforms combined.The combination is done by "multiplying" all the matrices.

 Multiplying two matrices can't be done by just multiplying the corresponding elements (as we learned earlier when applying scaling transformations); if you are multiplying two 2x2 matrices with the *a* and *b* values shown below, the resulting values from the multiplication are calculated as follows: